Alonso-del-Arte/chess/doc/Puzzles.md

 *x* + 11.
 Qf4# 1-0

-A really good player might decide to concede rather than try for a draw.
+A very good player might decide to concede rather than try for a draw.
 A program on a hard setting will make you work the checkmate, and you'll have to take care to avoid a stalemate.

 *x* + 1.
 Rf5+ Kg4